fsc4j/fsc4j/README.md

 ### How can I tell if the plugin is installed properly?

 In Eclipse's About dialog (on Windows: Help -> About Eclipse; on Mac: Eclipse menu -> About Eclipse), choose Installation details.
-On the Installed Software tab, check the version number of Eclipse Java Development Tools; it should contains `fsc4j`.
+On the Installed Software tab, check the version number of Eclipse Java Development Tools; it should contain `fsc4j`.
 If not, installation of FSC4J was not successful.

 ### I am getting orange underlines all over my formal specifications!